 Why did you decide what to include your personal home videos?

-“I did some digging through my home videos and I thought it'd be cool to honor my grandparents, my family, and the Filipino flag.
+“I did some digging through my home videos and I thought it'd be cool to honour my grandparents, my family, and the Filipino flag.
 We also decided to include some cool imagery and psychedelic moving pictures as well.”

 You said you’ve grown up with a real sense of pride in your heritage already.
 Where was that instilled in you?

 “My family is an interesting family.
 I grew up with a lot of strong, powerful women, specifically, too.
-My grandmother, my mom, my aunts have all really taught me to just embrace who I am and not care if people make fun of me because of the color of my skin.
+My grandmother, my mom, my aunts have all really taught me to just embrace who I am and not care if people make fun of me because of the colour of my skin.
 I really grew up in this family who are really proud of who we are.”

 How do you want people to feel when they listen to “Gold”?

 “I want them to have pride in their culture the way that I do.
 I'm really in love with my heritage.
-And I think that when other people of color listen to the song, they could really relate to sometimes being boxed into a stereotype.
+And I think that when other people of colour listen to the song, they could really relate to sometimes being boxed into a stereotype.
 This song is really about breaking through that.”